 - Those who will be unable to deposit or exchange the Rs 500 and Rs 1000 Currency notes before 30th December, have been given a relaxation till March 31st, 2017.
 They can deposit their money in the designated RBI office with a declaration letter and Photo Identification Proofs as mentioned earlier.

-- The Rs 500 and Rs 1000 currency notes would still be valid till midnight of 11th November and 12th November in government hospitals/medicine shops, burial grounds, ticket booking (international/national air ticket, bus or train tickets), government ran milk booths, consumer co-operative shops, and even petrol pumps (authorized by public sector oil firms).
+- The Rs 500 and Rs 1000 currency notes would still be valid until midnight of 11th November and 12th November in government hospitals/medicine shops, burial grounds, ticket booking (international/national air ticket, bus or train tickets), government ran milk booths, consumer co-operative shops, and even petrol pumps (authorized by public sector oil firms).

 All about money transaction and exchange